IamIr0nMan/smart-india-hackathon/README.md

-# Getting Started with Create React App
+# Smart India Hackathon 2022 - Team Exuberants

-This repo contains the Smart India Hackathon 2022 project for the problem statement:
+This repo contains the Smart India Hackathon 2022 project for the problem statement (provided by **Bajaj Finserv Health**):

 > Gamification for Awareness and Coverage Need for comprehensive Health Insurance that covers OPD and Lab